Traffic & Lighting

 Our mission is to ensure safe and efficient movement of people and goods by providing traffic, signal, and lighting engineering services through design, studies, construction and inspection.

-Citywide lighting is provided for the safe operation of roads and sidewalks in the City of Saint Paul.
-The Traffic & Lighting Division is responsible for light installation and maintenance on streets, bridges, paths and trails in the City of Saint Paul.
-The City's lighting system includes more than 37,000 light fixtures on 32,000 light poles.
+Citywide lighting is provided for the safe operation of roads and sidewalks in Saint Paul and the Traffic & Lighting Division is responsible for light installation and maintenance on streets, bridges, paths and trails in the city.
+Our lighting system includes more than 37,000 light fixtures on 32,000 light poles.

 Alley lights are installed and maintained by Xcel Energy at the request of adjacent property owners.
 Residents should contact Xcel Energy directly for installation and maintenance of alley lights.